kikihakiem/GeoDistance/README.md

 ===========

-Implements the custom designed search algorithm proposed by <strong>Dr. Juan Guillermo Lalinde</strong>.
+Implements a custom designed search algorithm proposed by <strong>Dr. Juan Guillermo Lalinde</strong>.
 The purpose of this algorithm is to search close points in a n-dimensional space.
 This algorithm was inspired on Floyd's algorithm and was given the name Spatial Binary Search (SBS).